MichaelMoser1970/okro-pr-util/README.md

   --showlog, -s         show the build log in a bew browser (default: False) --okrodir OKRODIR, -d OKRODIR
                         if set: set version of images to project images that are referenced in yamls under this directory (default: )
-  --verbose, -v         trace all commands, verbose output (default: False)
+  --tabs TABS, -t TABS  if set: convert tab characters to specified amount of spaces for yaml files in okro. (default: 4) --verbose, -v         trace all commands, verbose output (default: False)
 ```